sigma-py/accupy/README.md

 ```python
 p, exact, cond = accupy.generate_ill_conditioned_sum(100, 1.0e20)
 ```
-which given a length and a target condition number will produce an array if floating point numbers that's hard to sum up.
+which, given a length and a target condition number, will produce an array of floating point numbers that is hard to sum up.

 accupy has the following methods for summation: